VOTOMS

 VEHICLES

 This AT trailer isn't an actual model of the AT Carry from the series, but it sure looks good!
 I started with a Matchbox Mega-Rigs toy (I think it was the Garbage Truck one), and mix and matched parts until I had this layout.
 The cab had an open top originally, so I closed that up with some sheet plastic and model parts.
 The plastic from the toy is hard to paint- I had to lightly sand the entire toy down, then prime it with grey enamel primer.
 Then I used some olive green acrylic paint to put the base color on (I would have used enamels because they coat better, but I didn't have any the right color at the time).
 Next was a dark brown enamel wash for grunge and to get the panel lines to pop.
 Then I drybrushed with tan acrylic paint to get that faded look, and finished it off with some silver sharpie "chipped paint" highlights.
 The tires were lightly sanded, then drybrushed with tan.
-You can see another shot of it on the Campaign Page.
+You can see another shot of it on this Darkstar Campaign Log.

 Back to Necromundicon